reayd-falmouth/gnubg-nn-pypi/README.md

 * Assisting with outreach and onboarding
 * Writing grant proposals or helping with fundraising

-For more information, see our [Contributing Guide](https://github.com/gnubg/gnubg-nn-pypi/blob/main/CONTRIBUTING.md).
+For more information, see our [Contributing Guide](https://github.com/reayd-falmouth/gnubg-nn-pypi/blob/main/CONTRIBUTING.md).
 If you’re unsure where to start, open an issue or join the discussion on our mailing list!

 ## Acknowledgments

 This project builds upon the extensive work of the GNU Backgammon (GNUBG) community.
 We express our gratitude to all contributors who have dedicated their time and expertise to the development of GNUBG and its Python bindings.

-- **AUTHORS.txt**: A list of primary contributors to the `gnubg-nn-pypi` project can be found [here](https://github.com/gnubg/gnubg-nn-pypi/blob/main/AUTHORS.txt).
+- **AUTHORS.md**: A list of primary contributors to the `gnubg-nn-pypi` project can be found [here](https://github.com/reayd-falmouth/gnubg-nn-pypi/blob/main/AUTHORS.md).
 - **GNUBG credits.sh**: For a comprehensive list of contributors to the core GNUBG project, please refer to the [credits.sh](https://git.savannah.gnu.org/cgit/gnubg.git/tree/credits.sh) file.

 We also thank the broader GNUBG community, including testers, translators, and mailing list participants, for their invaluable support.